holistudio/project-spaceship/awesome-papers/collaib/source/files/Expert AI as a Healthcare Superpower Transcript.md

+mediocre one as taste right exactly and like there's certain signals like there's certain methods and certain signals

+but it's not necessarily
+reducible to an algorithm it's more of like a composite it's sort of a foundational knowledge combined with some scope of experience combined with some kind of ineffable characteristic of judgments

+well we
-mediocre one as taste right exactly and like there's certain signals like there's certain methods and certain signals but it's not necessarily reducible to an algorithm it's more of like a composite it's sort of a foundational knowledge combined with some scope of experience combined with some kind of ineffable characteristic of judgments well we associate an aesthetic with it but I wonder whether that's also just our emotional connection to it right you know because I think we have this good right or wrong or more right or more wrong right like a gradient like that's the right direction right and but a lot of us also whether something is elegant versus like just a hack right you can tell whether these great things are just simple and Powerful rather than like some complicated machine to do something that there's gonna eventually fall apart or that
+associate an aesthetic with it but I wonder whether that's also just our emotional connection to it right you know because I think we have this good right or wrong or more right or more wrong like a gradient like that's the right direction

+ and but
+a lot of us also whether something is elegant versus like just a hack you can tell whether these great things are just simple and powerful rather than like some complicated machine to do something that there's gonna eventually fall apart or that